arishhaque/web-scraper/README.md

 # web-scraper
-A simple python program to extraxt news information from websites using xm-etree.
+A simple python program to extract news information from websites based on xml-etree.